It’s been estimated that over 90% of malicious threats use DNS to some degree.

-DNS Filtering refers to the practice of analyzing DNS requests made on your network and then taking action to allow or block such requests based on policy.
+DNS Filtering analyzes DNS requests made on your network and takes action to allow or block such requests based on policy.
 It works by having a recursive DNS server with added functionality to understand configured polices, recognize domains based on categories, and then present a block page when a domain is not allowed.
 This block functionality is referred to as a DNS Sinkhole and functions like this:

 - Client requests xyz.com

 - Recursive Resolver determines xyz.com is blocked due to policy rules

 - Recursive resolver spoofs xyz.com and shows a block page response.

 DNS filters are sometimes referred to as DNS firewalls or DNS RPZ (response policy zone).

 Content Filtering: able to recognize domains based on categories such as pornography, hate speech, illegal activities, copyright downloads, etc. It can even enforce safe search with popular search engines.

 Email/Phishing Defense: can supplement your existing email and spam protections by acting as an additional layer to stop phishing URLs and limit any damage that might slip through.